Building Health Policy Capacity

 Our Strategic Grants are identified in partnership with key stakeholders.
 Interested applicants should contact Yvonne Goldsberry for more information.

-AnnMarie French and Phil Sletten of the NH Fiscal Policy Institute lead rigorous research and analysis on the state budget.
+AnnMarie French (formerly with NH Fiscal Policy Institute) and Phil Sletten of the NH Fiscal Policy Institute lead rigorous research and analysis on the state budget.

 Building Healthcare Partnerships, Democratizing Knowledge